 Why is this program important?

-Youth participants will gain significantly more access to our city’s vast artistic and cultural resources, and help foster an appreciation for and expanded interests in new art forms.
-More importantly, the program closes the opportunity gap that so many Chicago teens face, while adding the intrinsic value of making their own choices through the individual purchasing power of a $5 bill.
+Youth participants will gain significantly more access to our city’s vast artistic and cultural resources, helping them to foster deep appreciation for and interest in the arts – and lending new creative experiences to crucial years of self-discovery.
+The program closes the opportunity gap that so many Chicago teens face, while adding the intrinsic value of making their own choices through the individual purchasing power of a $5 bill.
 For the arts and culture sector, this service is a cost-effective and simple strategy to further audience expansion goals, while leveling the playing field across small, mid-size, and large institutions through direct and affordable youth outreach and access.
 It will also help venues build stronger and sustainable relationships with teen audiences, while maximizing the reach of each performance.

 How will it work?

-Presenting Partner venues agree to provide any remaining tickets on the day of a show to eligible teens for $5 cash through their box office.
+Arts Partners agree to provide any remaining tickets on the day of a show to eligible teens for $5 cash through their box office.
 Teen Arts Pass does not require partners to donate tickets, but only to offer seats that would otherwise go unfilled.
-There is no fee for the Presenting Partner to participate in this program.
+There is no fee for the Arts Partner to participate in this program.

 Transactions will predominantly occur in cash at the box office, so no new systems are required for venues.
 Partners will submit periodic sales reports to measure progress and impact and provide feedback to continue improving the quality of service for both venues and teen audiences.

-Teens sign up for a free pass through a simple and quick process, and show this pass at the box office of a Presenting Partner venue to purchase any available day-of-show tickets for $5 cash.
-Urban Gateways will create and host a new website where teens can find information about the program-eligible events across the city, all in one place.
+Teens sign up for a free pass through a quick and easy process, either via the program’s website or app or in-person at schools, community organizations, etc. A teen participant then shows their pass (physical or mobile) at the box office of an Arts Partner venue to purchase any available day-of-show tickets for $5 cash.
+Urban Gateways will create and host the new TAP website and app, where teens can find information about the program-eligible events across the city, all in one place.

 When will it happen?